6 Silent Symptoms of Colon Cancer You Might Be Missing

 You learn you’re anemic

 A diagnosis of anemia may be the first sign that you’re bleeding internally, even if you haven’t seen any other colon cancer symptoms.
 “If a woman is menstruating, anemia is less likely to be followed up with additional tests to see if it could be something else, like colon cancer,” says Randall Holcombe, MD, chief medical officer, cancer, at Mount Sinai Health System in New York City.
 “If a man is anemic, you assume he’s bleeding from somewhere.”
 It’s not uncommon for people to bleed internally for up to six months before anything shows up in the stool, says Patricia Raymond, MD, a fellow at the American College of Gastroenterology.
 If you experience any signs of anemia, such as fatigue, skin pallor or dizziness, see a doctor; these can also be colon cancer symptoms.
 To prevent colon cancer symptoms like these, make sure you adopt the 7 habits that can help prevent colon cancer.

 You can’t catch your breath

 Another side effect of a slow internal bleed is shortness of breath.
-If you aren’t bleeding aggressively or vomiting blood, your body puts more plasma in the blood without making more iron or red blood cells, says Dr. Raymond, which prevents you from losing blood in large volumes but reduces blood’s ability to carry oxygen, which is why you might notice shortness of breath.
-Try these home remedies to combat shortness of breath.
+If you aren’t bleeding aggressively or vomiting blood, your body puts more plasma in the blood without making more iron or red blood cells, says Dr. Raymond.
+This prevents you from losing blood in large volumes but reduces blood’s ability to carry oxygen, which is why you might notice shortness of breath, one of the overlooked colon cancer symptoms.

 You feel bloated or crampy

 “If things are starting to get blocked and backed up in the colon, you may experience bloating,” says Dr. Holcombe.
 If you’re feeling a little puffy or crampy, there are many other factors that may be to blame, but if stomach symptoms persist, it could be a symptom of colon cancer.
 See your doctor.
 If you start to notice a constant pain in the right side of your abdomen, that may mean the disease in the later stages and has spread to the liver, he says.
 Read up on the 13 foods that can cleanse your colon.

 You have severe constipation